Getting Off Russian Gas: Implications for Germany and Europe

 If you have any questions, please contact Callie Starn at [email protected].

 Jacob KirkegaardSenior Fellow

 Jacob Funk Kirkegaard, senior fellow, joined GMF part-time in September 2020, while also remaining a senior fellow with the Peterson Institute for International Economics, a Washington, DC-based macroeconomic thinktank he has b...

-Sudha David-Wilp is a senior transatlantic fellow and deputy director of the Berlin office.
-She joined GMF’s Berlin office in September 2011, where she oversees GMF’s outreach to the Bundestag and engages with the media as an e...
+Sudha David-Wilp is the regional director of the Berlin office and a senior fellow.
+She joined GMF’s Berlin office in September 2011, where she oversees GMF’s outreach to the Bundestag and engages with the media as an expert on...